-Universal Tracking is the university's monitoring system that assesses progress toward the student's degree requirements.
-It provides feedback on the student’s progress in a major, helping her or him to find the best academic path to complete their degree.
-For each major, there is a model semester plan which represents an example progression for completing the degree in a timely fashion.
+Universal Tracking is the university's academic monitoring system that assesses progress toward the student's degree requirements.
+The universal tracking system provides feedback on the student's progress in a major, helping her or him to find the best academic path to complete their degree.
+For each major there is a recommended semester plan which illustrates an optimal path for completing the degree in a timely fashion.

 Students who Enroll during the fall and spring Semesters

 Progress toward a degree is monitored in those semesters to ensure that students are on track.
 For these students, the summer terms may provide opportunities to catch up on critical-tracking courses or to improve her or his GPA.

 Students who Enroll only in the spring and summer Semesters

 Progress toward a degree is monitored in those semesters to ensure that students are on track.
 For these students, the fall semester may provide opportunities to catch up on critical-tracking courses or to improve his or her GPA.

 Each semester students are reminded via GatorLink email to review their degree audit on ONE.UF before advance registration for the next term.
 The audit fits the student's courses and grades into the degree requirements for their major, indicating the requirements that have been completed as well as showing what requirements still need to be completed.